 For each operator you add, specify the scope of objects visible to the operator by supplying a list of organizational units.
+In addition, you can further tweak the scope by specifying a search query.
+The resulting scope is the OR-based union of the results of the list and the query.

-If you want to make everything visible to an operator, specify the asterisk wildcard for the scope.
+If you want to make everything visible to an operator, leave the list and query empty (for the OU list, specifying the asterisk wildcard also has the same effect).
 If you want to limit an operator's scope, follow the instructions below.